 “People are buying hope when they buy supplements,” says Howard Fillit, M.D., a member of the council and founding executive director and chief scientific officer of the Alzheimer’s Drug Discovery Foundation.
 “They don’t necessarily understand or care about evidence.”

 The report also emphasizes that supplements, though they are sold over-the-counter and may appear to be all natural, are not benign.
 Dietary supplements can have harmful interactions with your prescription medications, over-the-counter medications and even other supplements.
 Also, the quality of ingredients in supplements can vary dramatically.
 Independent and government analysis have discovered impurities, contaminates and medications that weren’t listed on the label.
 Before you try a new supplement, talk to your doctor about whether it’s safe.
 Between 2007 and 2016, the Food and Drug Administration found more than 700 dietary supplements that contained prescription medications and drugs that have been banned by the FDA.
 The GCBH stressed in the report that it’s important to look for third-party verification that what’s promised on the label is what’s in the bottle.
 They recommend checking with one of these organizations if you are going to buy a supplement”

 But even if you’ve checked out the quality of ingredients, they may not be worth the risk.

 “Rather than waste money on supplements that don’t have proven benefits, focus instead on doing things that do have proven brain health benefits like exercise, healthy foods, getting more sleep, and learning new things,” says Sarah Lenz Lock, who is executive director of the GCBH. —Sonya Collins

-Want to know more about how to support your brain’s health?
-Activate Staying Sharp or join AARP today and unlock even more health improvement tips and strategies including articles, recipes, videos, and brain games.
+Want to learn more?
+Activate AARP Staying Sharp or join AARP today and unlock even more health tips, exercises, interactive activities, recipes, and more.